billyfung/node-beginner/README.md

 }
 ```

-With the routing all set in place, the last thing to do is to make sure the frontend pages are displaying the right information.
+With the routing all set in place, the last thing to do is to make the frontend pages are display the information.
+###GitHub Login information
 ####*`/routes/index.jade`*

 With all the `/auth/github` routing set up, you will need to create a button for GitHub login in.
 You can put the code under the submit button, which isn't set to do anything.